ch-stark/argocdpoliciesblog/blog.md

 * You can use PolicyGenerator which also can be used for integration of Kyverno and Gatekeeper

-  In the following example we create a Policy for creating an ArgoCD-Notification config map using PolicyGenerator
+  In the following example we create a Policy for creating an ArgoCD-Notification config map using PolicyGenerator As the config map already contains templating-expression we disable RHACM-Templating for this Policy in the PolicyGenerator
+  file.

 * Governance focused UI-support (Governance-Dashboard) which enables you to drill down into errors from every Single Policy

 * Option to have less/or more fine grained checks by using Configuration-Policies

   This means you can create one ConfigurationPolicy for every single Kubernetes-Object or bundle many of them.
 Each Configuration Policy will be one unit when it comes to check the status in the UI.

 * Monitoring- and Ansible-integration (gives you the option to implement Automated Governance)